keu/docs/astro/develop-project.md

     In order, these commands:

-    - Complete the standard installation of OS-level packages in `packages.txt`.
+    - Install any OS-level packages specified in `packages.txt`.
-    - Add the environment variable `PIP_EXTRA_INDEX_URL` to instruct pip on where to look for non-public packages.
+    - Add `PIP_EXTRA_INDEX_URL` as an environment variable that contains authentication information for your private PyPI index.
     - Install public and private Python-level packages from your `requirements.txt` file.

 #### Step 3: Build a Custom Docker Image

-1. Run the following command to create a new Docker image from your `Dockerfile.build` file, making sure to substitute in the pip repository and associated credentials:
+1. Run the following command to create a new Docker image from your `Dockerfile.build` file, making sure to substitute your pip repository information and credentials:

     ```sh
     DOCKER_BUILDKIT=1 docker build -f Dockerfile.build --progress=plain --build-arg PIP_EXTRA_INDEX_URL=https://${<repo-username>}:${<repo-password>}@<private-pypi-repo-domain-name> -t custom-<airflow-image> .